Pdannyable/NewScripts/README.md

 # NewScripts
-#This Repo is created to learn cloning repos between GitHub and Local Git repositories on my workstation
+#This Repo is created to demonstrate cloning repos between GitHub and Local Git repositories.